bunu23/Reimbursement-submission/README.md

 - **CORS Issue**: Angular couldn't access the API due to CORS restrictions.
   ➤ **Solved** by adding a CORS policy in `.NET` and enabling it in `Program.cs`.
 - **Database Seeding Failed**: Seeding failed due to `ReceiptFilePath` being non-nullable.
-  ➤ **Solved** by making the property nullable and updating the schema via EF migration.
+  ➤ **Solved** by making the property nullable and updating the schema.
 - **Incorrect File Links**: File paths didn’t render correctly in the UI.
   ➤ **Solved** by prefixing paths with the backend base URL in Angular.

-## c.
+### c.
 Highlights in my Code

 - Clean, testable backend architecture (**Controller → Service → DTO ->Repository**)
 - The backend is designed with **separation of concerns** using IRepository, IService, and Controller layers.
 - Modern Angular app using standalone components
 - Real file uploads, database storage, and real-time view updates
-- Fully documented, easily extensible (pagination, auth, cloud deploy ready)
+- Open for Extension, SOLID principle

 [🔼 Back to Top](#reimbursement-submission)